Industrial Relations Act 1971: Trade union reaction

 The Trades Union Congress (TUC) under the leadership of General Secretary Vic Feather campaigned against the legislation with a nationwide "Kill the Bill" campaign.
 On 12 January 1971 the TUC held a 'day of action' in protest, with a march through London.
 In March, 1,500,000 members of the Amalgamated Engineering Union staged a one-day strike.
-After the bill received royal assent, in September 1971 the TUC voted to require its member unions not to comply with its provisions (including registering as a union under the Act).
-The Transport and General Workers Union was twice fined for contempt of court over its refusal to comply.
+After the bill received royal assent, in September 1971 the TUC voted to require its member unions not to comply with its provisions (including registering as a union under the act).
+The Transport and General Workers' Union was twice fined for contempt of court over its refusal to comply.
 However, some smaller unions did comply and 32 were suspended from membership of the TUC at the 1972 congress.

 Protest

-Campaigning against the Bill eventually coalesced around individual workers.
+Campaigning against the bill eventually coalesced around individual workers.
 When the Pentonville Five were arrested for refusing to appear before the National Industrial Relations Court and imprisoned in the summer of 1972, their case received great publicity.
 Eventually, the Official Solicitor intervened to order their release.

+The Industrial Relations Act 1971 provoked widespread and sustained protest from trade unions and workers across the UK.
+Opposition was spearheaded by the Trades Union Congress (TUC), which organized various demonstrations and industrial actions.
+On 12 January 1971, around 170,000 people participated in the “Kill the Bill” demonstration in London, marching from Hyde Park to Trafalgar Square to voice their opposition to the bill.

+Throughout early 1971, further national and unofficial strikes were coordinated, culminating on 1 March with more than a million workers joining a one-day strike.
+This included mass walkouts in critical sectors such as engineering, the motor industry, docks, and newspaper printing.
+The strikes significantly disrupted the British economy and showcased the scale of resistance to the Act.

+A key moment came in July 1972, when five dock workers (the “Pentonville Five”) were jailed for defying the National Industrial Relations Court’s injunctions.
+Their imprisonment brought national attention and triggered a wave of solidarity strikes.
+Mass industrial action forced the government to back down and the Official Solicitor eventually secured the release of the Pentonville Five.

+The sustained campaign of protest and non-cooperation ultimately rendered the Act unworkable, contributing to its repeal by the incoming Labour government in 1974.